-OUT staff under the leadership of the Gender Unit has in the financial year 2013/14 visited the cancer patients at the Ocean Road Hospital, Dar-es-Salaam.
-They delivered gifts in a form of various consumables including sugar, soap, toothpastes, tooth brushes, handkerchiefs, Kanga and Vitenge.
+OUT staff under the leadership of the Gender Unit in the financial year 2013/14 visited the cancer patients at the Ocean Road Hospital, Dar-es-Salaam.
+They delivered various consumables gifts including sugar, soap, toothpastes, tooth brushes, handkerchiefs, Kanga and Vitenge.
 The total value of the support delivered was Tshs.
-2,000,000 (Two Million).
+2,000,000/-.